gabrielchua/daily-ai-papers/README.md

 # Daily AI Papers

-This summary is automated the summary of HuggingFace's daily papers, using Gemini and GitHub actions.
+This summary is automated the summary of [HuggingFace's Daily Papers](https://huggingface.co/papers), using Gemini and GitHub actions.

 Last updated: 2024-08-31